anders-biostat/linked-charts/docs/rlc/tutorials/citeseq2.md

 ##  [8] "CD10"   "CD11c"  "CD14"   "CD19"   "CD34"   "CCR5"   "CCR7"
 ```

-Note, that each input element has a label and an ID.
-The first one defines what text will be shown next to the element on the web page, while the second one
-is used to identify it internally.
-The two are completely independent, but if you don't specify any IDs (using `elementIds` property), labels will be used
-also as IDs.
+`lc_input` uses `labels` to define the number of required elements, which is 1 by default.
+So even if you don't want to any text next to your
+radiobuttons or checkboxes, you are still requeired to pass an array of empty strings to this property.

 `value` sets current value for an input element.
-For a set of radio buttons, it's an ID of the checked button.
+For a set of radio buttons, it's a number of the checked button.
 Here, we use this property to set the
 initial value, but in other applications you can also use this property to control the state of your inputs from the R session.

 The `on_click` property works the same way as it does in all other charts in the `rlc` library.
 Whenever user clicks on one of the buttons, this function
 is called.
-As an arguments it gets current value of the input block (for radio buttons it's an ID of the checked button).
-So we assign this value to
+As an arguments it gets current value of the input block (for radio buttons it's a number of the checked button).
+So we assign
+corresponding value to
 the variable of the corresponding colour channel and update the `A1` chart (the scatter plot).
 If you know how to use HTML `input` tags, you may know
 that generally they use the `onchange` attribute instead of `onclick`, which means that the event is fired not when user clicks on the element, but
 only when its value is changed.
 Internally `rlc` does the same, however to make it less confusing, we decided to keep the same property name.
 You can